-- Costs of Building Permits; - Tips; - Cost sharing among Project Partners5; - Splitting cost items among Project Partners (i.e. sharing of common costs); - Discounts not considered when claiming the costs (only the discounted amount is to be regarded as eligible); - Fees between Project Partners of the same project; - Financial retentions regardless if they were paid and regardless if the bank guarantee was issued; - Stand-alone project websites outside www.si-hr.eu6; - Project logos or stand-alone brands7.
+- Sponsorships; - In-kind contributions, as defined in Article 67(1) of Regulation (EU) 2021/1060; - Fines, financial penalties and expenditure on legal disputes and litigation; - Costs of gifts; - Costs related to fluctuation of foreign exchange rate; - Interest on debts; - Purchase of land4 and other real estate; - Costs of Building Permits; - Tips; - Cost sharing among Project Partners5; - Splitting cost items among Project Partners (i.e. sharing of common costs); - Discounts not considered when claiming the costs (only the discounted amount is to be regarded as eligible); - Fees between Project Partners of the same project; - Financial retentions regardless if they were paid and regardless if the bank guarantee was issued; - Stand-alone project websites outside www.si-hr.eu6; - Project logos or stand-alone brands7.

-Expenses not listed above are not automatically to be considered as eligible.
+Expenses not listed above are not automatically considered as eligible.